Elevation: 7,220 ft

-North Ridge, Class 2 —DESCENT
+North Ridge, Class 2

 Access is via Kinport Peak and the two-track jeep road that connects these two summits.

 From here, the objective is to descend to Cusick Creek and the old jeep road alongside it.
-The best way to accomplish this critical part of the descent is to follow the ridge fork to the R/NNE down to a 6,140-foot saddle with a visible trail crossing it.
+The best way to accomplish this critical part of the descent is to follow the ridge fork to the right/north-northeast down to a 6,140-foot saddle with a visible trail crossing it.
 You can see this trail from your vantage point at the top of the brush-clogged gully.
 You can also see the switchbacks of the trail as it descends westward into the Cusick Creek drainage.
-This trail is not shown on the USGS topo map, but it is shown on the NFS map.
+This trail is not shown on the USGS topo map, but it is shown on the National Forest map.

-Follow this trail WNW as it meanders itsway back to Kinport Road.
+Follow this trail west-northwest as it meanders its way back to Kinport Road.
 Be sure to ignore several side trails that intersect the SERENGETI TRAIL as you make your way toward Kinport Road.
 The SERENGETI TRAIL reaches Kinport Road at a small parking area just above its junction with North Fork Road.
 Follow Kinport Road back to its base at the large trailhead parking area at the head of City Creek Road.
 It helps to have the City Creek Management Area Trail System Map when using these bike trails as part of your hiking route which is linked HERE.

-Optional descent of the Northeast Spur of the North Ridge
+Optional Descent of the Northeast Spur of the North Ridge